A Cusp in QED at g=2

-0.2cm {\bf Conclusions and outlook:} Difficulties of D-QED as a stand-alone theory have been known for some time, beginning with the work of G. K\"all\'en~\cite{Kallen:1957ib}, and perturbative-D-QED is believed by many to be semi-convergent only.
-Exploration of $g\ne 2$ in a renormalizable theory requires the dimension-4 $g$-QED based on KGP equation.
-However, $g$-QED has to begin with 8 degrees of freedom and appropriate division into two half-Hilbert spaces is required.
-Restriction to the usual Dirac-like 4 degrees of freedom is difficult, as a theory with $g\ne 2$ is in general not unitary~\cite{Veltman:1997am}.
-We resolved this problem, and from the solution we discovered that the Dirac value $g=g_\mathrm{ D}=2$ is a cusp point of the effective action $\Veff$, \req{Veffab} evaluated in renormalizable $g$-QED approach.

-This finding implies that the D-QED expansion around $g=g_\mathrm{D}$ could be incomplete at sufficiently high order.
-To see the problem, imagine that we partially resum $g-2$ diagrams with Dyson-Schwinger method finding an effective electron with $g>2$.
+We believe that our results imply that the D-QED expansion around $g=g_\mathrm{D}$ is incomplete at sufficiently high order: Imagine that we partially resume $g-2$ diagrams with Dyson-Schwinger method, finding an effective electron with $g>2$.
 In the next step we want to compute the vacuum polarization inserts in other $g-2$ diagrams.
 Attempts in D-QED framework will encounter new divergences as the $g-2$ correction is dimension-5 operator.
 On the other hand, we can accomplish this task in $g$-QED: we use the non-perturbative in $g$ renormalization group coefficient $b_0$ to characterize the vacuum polarization loop insert and there are no new divergences.
 However, the result contains the cusp, and thus is different from the finite order perturbative expansion of D-QED.

-We believe that the higher order vacuum polarization modification we described would be most visible for the Lamb shift of muonic hydrogen which is dominated by the vacuum polarization~\cite{Antognini:2012ofa,Jentschura:2010ej,Czarnecki:2005sz}.
-Similarly, we expect that our light-light scattering cusp modifies the corresponding contribution to the muon $g-2$.
-We discussed in seperate work how the top-quark loop modifies the two photon~\cite{Labun:2012fg} and two gluon~\cite{Labun:2012ra} decay of the Higgs.
-Attempts to evaluate these results using D-QED methods, that is a $g-2$ non-renormalizable extension, would fail in evaluation of the loop integrals which in general are divergent in this case.